Alonso-del-Arte/blackjack/CONTRIBUTING.md

 ## Guidelines for "low-code" or "no-code" track contributors

-I need help with internationalization (i18n) and making sure I have the rules of the game correct.
-See the src/i18n folder for the former and [the game rules document](GameRules.md) for the latter.
+I need help with internationalization (i18n).
+If you know the terminology for blackjack specifically or playing cards generally in a language other than English, I could use your help.
+See the src/i18n folder.

 I also need help from experienced blackjack players with [the game rules document](GameRules.md) and [the game variants document](Variants.md), verifying